 Stealing your Money - What is Business E-mail Compromise (BEC)

 Business e-mail compromise, or BEC, is a phishing scam that tends to target high level executives, finance personnel and wealthy individuals who are responsible for initiating wire transfers.
-BEC scams were previously referred to as man-in-the-email scams and attempt to compromise the target’s email account.
-Obtaining access to an account can be achieved through email spoofing, use of keyloggers or successfully phishing an individuals and collecting their user credentials
+BEC scams were previously referred to as man-in-the-email scams, but essentially they are any malicious actor’s attempts to compromise a target’s email account.
+Obtaining access to an account can be achieved through email spoofing, use of keyloggers or successfully phishing individuals and collecting their user credentials

 Once an email account has been compromised, the attacker will intercept emails and initiate fund transfer requests to other employees, business partners, your family office or vendors.
 These requests will include payment instructions that redirects the money to a criminal account.
 You may never even see these emails as attackers can adjust the email routing rules and keep them hidden from your purview.
 You may only become aware of the situation once the money as gone out the door..